-- 110 General Sociology (3) i, ii, iii Sociological concepts: social organization, human interaction with individuals and groups, population, and social change. - 120 Cultural Anthropology (3) i, ii The nature of culture, language, society, and personality with emphasis on the cultural forms, processes, evolution and change. - 130 Social Institutions (3) ii, iii The structure of human society; social stratification, and the familial, religious, and educational institutions.
+- 110 General Sociology (3) i, ii, iii

+Sociological concepts: social organization, human interaction with individuals and groups, population, and social change.

+- 120 Cultural Anthropology (3) i, ii

+The nature of culture, language, society, and personality with emphasis on the cultural forms, processes, evolution and change. - 130 Social Institutions (3) ii, iii

+The structure of human society; social stratification, and the familial, religious, and educational institutions.

 Prerequisite: Sociology 110. - 200 Physical Anthropology (3) i, ii The living races of man, the growth and differentiation of the cultures of man from their origins to the development of civilizations. - 210 Social Deviation (3) ii, iii Individual and social disorganization; delinquency, alcoholism, minority groups, discrimination; and marital conflict.
 Prerequisite: Sociology 110 and 130. - 320 Urban Sociology (3) i The modern city and metropolitan area, ecological and demographic aspects; urban problems and programs of action.

-Prerequisite: Six hours of sociology. - 330 The Family (3) ii The family as a basic institution; the structure and functions of the modern family in a changing urban environment.
+Prerequisite: Six hours of sociology.

+- The Family (3) ii The family as a basic institution; the structure and functions of the modern family in a changing urban environment.

 Prerequisite: Six hours of sociology. - 340 Personality and Culture (3) i The inter-relationships of society, culture, personality.
 Prerequisite: Six hours of sociology. - 400 Ethnic and Race Relations (3) ii Inter-racial and inter-cultural relations in various cultures; Minority groups in the United States; conflict, accommodation, and assimilation.

-Prerequisite: Six hours of sociology. - Dynamics of Population (3) ii 410 National and international population characteristics, trends, and problems.
+Prerequisite: Six hours of sociology.

+- 410 Dynamics of Population (3) ii

+National and international population characteristics, trends, and problems.

 Factors in birth and death rates and in migration.

 Prerequisite: Six hours of sociology.

-420 Collective Behavior (3) i
+- 420 Collective Behavior (3) i

 Analysis of collective phenomena, propaganda, crowds, public opinion polls, pressure groups, and social movement.

 Prerequisite: Six hours of sociology.

-430 Criminology (3) i
+- 430 Criminology (3) i

 Theories of criminal behavior, legal concepts, criminal statistics, corrective treatment, and crime control.

 Prerequisite: Sociology 110, 130, 210.

+- 440 Sociological Theory (3) II

+Historical and empirical treatment of the development, structure, and functioning of human social systems.
-- Seminar in Sociology (3) i 440 Individual reports and group discussion on problems and current research in Sociology.
-Prerequisite: Consent of instructor. - Independent Study in Sociology (1-5) i, ii, iii 450

-Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Consent of instructor.
+Prerequisite: Twelve hours of sociology. - 450 Independent Study in Sociology (1-5) i, ii, iii Investigation of selected problems or topics on an individual conference basis.